ronkasharmaa/To-Do-List-App-Automated-Deployment/README.md

-# To-Do-List-App (Automated Depolyment using containers)
+# To-Do-List-App (Automated Depolyment Jenkins and Docker containers)
 A To Do List App made using nodejs, expressjs, ejs, postgreSQL.
 Can be auto deployed using Jenkins pipeline

 Requirements needed to run this project locally is :-